Triebel-Lizorkin regularity and bi-Lipschitz maps: composition operator and inverse function regularity: Introduction

 Throughout this paper we will write $C$ for constants which may change from one occurrence to the next.
 If we want to make clear in which parameters $C$ depends, we will add them as a subindex.
 In the same spirit, when comparing two quantities $x_1$ and $x_2$, we may write $x_1\lesssim x_2$ instead of $x_1\leq C x_2$, and $x_1\lesssim_{p_{1},\dots, p_{j}} x_2$ for $x_1\leq C_{p_{1},\dots, p_{j}} x_2$, meaning that the constant depends on all these parameters.

 Given $1\leq p\leq \infty$ we write $p'$ for its H\"older conjugate, that is $\frac{1}{p}+\frac{1}{p'}=1$.

 Given $x\in \R^d$ and $r>0$, we write $B(x,r)$ or $B_r(x)$ for the open ball centered at $x$ with radius $r$ and $Q(x,r)$ for the open cube centered at $x$ with sides parallel to the axis and side-length $2r$.
 Given any cube $Q$, we write $\ell(Q)$ for its side-length, and $rQ$ will stand for the cube with the same center but enlarged by a factor $r$.
-We will use the same notation for one dimensional balls and cubes, that is, intervals.
+We will use the same notation for one dimensional balls and cubes, that is, intervals. {Given two bounded sets $A$ and $B$, we write $\Dist(A,B):=\diam(A)+\diam(B)+\dist(A,B)$, and we call it the \emph{long distance} of $A$ and $B$.}

 \begin{definition} Let $\delta,R>0$, $d\geq 2$.
 We say that a domain $\Omega\subset \R^d$ is a $(\delta,R)$-Lipschitz domain (or just a Lipschitz domain when the constants are not important) if for every point $z\in\partial\Omega$, there exists a cube $\mathcal{Q}=Q(0,R)$ and a Lipschitz function $A_z:\R^{d-1}\to\R$ supported in $[-4R,4R]^{d-1}$ such that $\norm{A_z'}_{L^\infty}\leq \delta$ and, possibly after a translation that sends $z$ to the origin and a rotation, we have that